noahmott/dev_template_v1/README.md

 - JSON logging with ASCII only (no emojis)
 - Minimum 85% test coverage
 - No raw environment secrets (use Azure Key Vault or similar)
-- All code must pass ruff and mypy checks
+- All code must pass ruff, mypy, bandit, and vulture checks
-- Tests first approach
+- Tests first approach (TDD)
+- No dead code allowed

 ## API Endpoints